 My friend, Lloyd, is a pooh-pooh naysayer when it comes to real wizardry, but as a self-proclaimed “Jesus Freak,” he does buy into all aspects of the Christ Mystique.
 He believes all the miracles and incredible events that are reported in the Bible, especially those having to do with Jesus himself, but hypocritically will tell me that magic is not a real thing when it refers to modern-day, practical application.
 He never witnessed any of those Biblical accounts but accepts them all on faith, and then will discount an act of magic performed before his very eyes.

 He even contends that the magicians that disappear in one place and then reappear in another place have identical twins helping them.
+There are more than a few that regularly do that.
 They all can’t have twins.
 How could they keep them secret?
 Somebody would know if they had a twin or not.
 The brother would not have a life of his own.
 He would have to stay hidden all the time and emerge only during his brother’s performances.
 I don’t think anybody would agree to that, even if it were possible.

 I have dabbled in numerology only as a curiosity.
 I once took an Enneagram Test online, which asks a series of personal questions whose responses then determine one’s personality assessment.
 Not surprisingly, I turned out to be a Type 5 individual.
 In numerology, 5 is the Pentad, or Great Mystic Number, and the letters of the alphabet all have numeric value.
 The letters of my full name just happen to add up to 5, making it my special Life Number.
 I arbitrarily always choose 5, or multiples of 5, as my “lucky” numbers.
 Suffice it to say, I really am a five, okay?